Graduate School of Theology Cost & Financial Aid

 Academic books can be expensive, but they are a valuable resource during your studies and beyond.
 You may expect to spend roughly $150 per class on textbooks.
 Sometimes books will cost much less, and sometimes a bit more, but this provides an estimate for your budgeting purposes.

 Oklahoma Christian University charges a $25 application fee and a $100 fee for graduation which covers the costs of your graduation cap and gown, diploma, diploma cover and other related items.
-In addition, there is a $10 per credit hour technology fee that goes toward the maintenance of BlackBoard and other technology infrastructure used by all students.
+In addition, there is a $30 per class technology fee that goes toward the maintenance of BlackBoard and other technology infrastructure used by all students.
 This fee will not exceed a maximum of $100 per semester.

 Scholarships and Employment Opportunities

 Oklahoma Christian University offers you various programs if you seek financial aid to attend graduate school.
 Graduate students who establish financial need can receive federal loans.
 For more information, contact Student Financial Services at 405.425.5190.

 - Institutional Scholarship: OC’s Graduate School of Theology offers a tuition scholarship if you are a degree-seeking student maintaining a cumulative GPA of 3.0 or greater.
 This scholarship is also available to you as a new student entering the graduate program as long as you have a cumulative GPA of 3.0 or greater from previous academic work.
 This is a needs-based scholarship, with the average award being 30% of tuition.
 Your award may be higher or lower based on your financial need.
 To apply, contact Greg Gillham at email@example.com or 405.425.5478.
 Note: Only students who have been accepted into the Graduate School of Theology should apply for this scholarship.
 If you have not yet applied, please click here to begin your application.